Benefits of Surah al-Baqarah (The Cow) – Reciting and benefits

 Ayat al-Kursi

-The meaning of the verse is that Allah is the only deity, who is Ever-Livings and sustains everything.
-He is free from needing sleep and possesses everything that is in existence.
-Who can intercede with Him without His approval?
-He knows everything about the present and the future, and the creation only possesses limited knowledge according to His Will.
-His Kursi is spread over both the heavens and the earth, whose preservation doesn’t exhaust Him.
+This verse affirms that Allah is the only deity, Ever-Living, and Sustainer of all.
+He is free from the need for sleep and possesses everything.
+No one can intercede with Him without His permission.
+Allah knows all things—past, present, and future—while creation has only limited knowledge according to His Will.
+His Kursi extends over the heavens and the earth, and its preservation does not tire Him.
 He is the Most High, the Most Great.

-The Prophet (PBUH) mentioned the virtues of reciting this verse at night before sleeping.
-In a Hadith from Sahih al-Bukhari, he said that a guard from Allah will shield you throughout the night, keeping Satan at bay until dawn.
+The Prophet (PBUH) highlighted the benefits of reciting this verse before sleep.
+According to a Hadith in Sahih al-Bukhari, reciting Ayat al-Kursi before bed ensures that a guardian from Allah will protect you throughout the night and keep Satan away until dawn.

-It is recommended for Muslims to recite this glorious verse of the Quran after the five daily prayers.
+Muslims are encouraged to recite this powerful verse after each of the five daily prayers.

 The verse about no compulsion in religion